Playing with Data: An Augmented Reality Approach to Interact with Visualizations of Industrial Process Tomography: Discussion

 Generally, the raw data derived from specialized IPT monitored industrial processes are difficult to interpret \cite{nowak2021augmented}, requiring more advanced tools and techniques for users to conduct in-depth visualization analysis.
 Our approach offers a complete conceptualization with the realization of an immersive AR method with the aid of OST HMD towards IPT.
 Our participants were highly favorable towards its interactive features.
-Especially, the convenient and immersive interactions were highlighted by them to facilitate better comprehension on IPT data, since the conventional settings did not provide the corresponding functions.
+In particular, the convenient and immersive interactions were highlighted by them to facilitate better comprehension on IPT data, since the conventional settings did not provide the corresponding functions.
 While no previous work emphasized this, we structured a systematic AR framework with high interaction capabilities for IPT users.
 In addition, this attribute further facilitated our users' understanding of IPT which resulted in better task performing.
-Applied to the industrial world, we see the approach ameliorating the user experience of a related tooling environment.
+Especially, according to Beheiry et al. \cite{el2019virtual}, the immersive experience of VR which makes people feel spatially realistic of 3D data can lead to a "wow" effect by users.
+We believe that our AR approach brings similar immersion and "wow" effect to users, contributing to high user satisfaction, which is deemed to be an advantage of the proposed methodology since few IPT practitioners have been exposed to AR.
+Applied to the industrial world, we see the approach enhancing the user experience of a related tooling environment.

 Another important property to be realized is the ubiquity and knowledge transferability of the proposed AR approach.
-It is noteworthy that most of the participants praised our AR approach effect of enabling them to understand the context of IPT which resulted in favourable domain task performance.
+It is noteworthy that most of the participants praised the effect of our AR approach of enabling them to understand the context of IPT which resulted in favorable domain task performance.
 As most of the participants had little experience in IPT, we are therefore encouraged about the potential for our method to bring outsiders to this specialized technique for domain supporting.
-Additionally, although the data used in this study was generated from a specific IPT -- MWT, the diverse genres of IPT have high transferability since they comply with similar mechanisms \cite{zhang2021supporting}.
+Additionally, although the data used in this study was generated from a specific IPT -- MWT, the diverse genres of IPT have high transferability since they comply with similar mechanisms and imaging principles \cite{zhang2021supporting}.
 It is fair to say that the superiority revealed in our AR approach is highly transferable to different genres of IPT.